 Overall, the tomb contains scenes which are typical of tombs from this era, such as scenes of reaping and sowing and winemaking.
 Many tomb scenes place an emphasis on various processes – likely metaphors for inner spiritual transformation.

-Perhaps it’s ironic, then, that some of the reliefs were left unfinished, indicating that Ptahhotep died before his tomb was completed.
+Some of the reliefs were left unfinished, indicating that Ptahhotep died before his tomb was completed.

 Ptahhotep is notable in Egyptian history for authoring a book of wisdom called The Maxims of Ptahhotep.
 The book is comprised of teachings intended for his son, Akhethotep, who would replace him as vizier (and who’s also buried here at this tomb).